cdwieber/twocoda/README.md

 Not wanting to lean too heavily on the $wpdb global, and wanting additional functionality for complex queries and CRUD actions, I decided to try out Tareq88's great implementation of the Eloquent ORM for WordPress.
-I'm a fan of the Laravel framework, so this has been an absolutely pleasure to work with.
+I'm a fan of the Laravel framework, so this has been an absolute pleasure to work with.

 ### UI/UX
 I wanted an effortless front-end for scheduling, etc. I integrated jQuery FullCalendar v3 for the front-end,